google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Building for multi-screen experiences is not as hard as it sounds.
-In this guide, we are going to create a simple landing page that shows you the basics of how to build using "Mobile First"(link to mobile first) design principles that will enable you to easily scale your experiences up from a mobile device through to a TV.
+In this guide, we are going to create a simple landing page that shows you the basics of how to build using "[Mobile First](link to mobile first)" design principles that will enable you to easily scale your experiences up from a mobile device through to a Desktop and beyond.
 We will show you best practices for interacting with touch and mice, structuring your content across screen sizes.

 Our goal in this guide is to build an example product landing page for our hypothetical Smiles product.
 The end result will be a fully functioning page that covers many of the core principles of building experiences that work well across all different device types.

+# Getting Ready

 ## Set up development workspace